 The CCCC Libraries consist of the Lee Main Campus Library (Sanford), the Harnett Main Campus Library (Lillington), and the Chatham Community Library (Pittsboro).
-The Chatham Campus Library merged with the Chatham Public Library in September 2010 to form a joint-use library located on the Pittsboro campus.
+The Chatham Campus Library merged with the Chatham Public Library in September 2010 to form a joint-use library located on the Chatham Main Campus in Pittsboro.
 All libraries provide assistance to students, faculty, and community patrons.
 Library hours and phone numbers are: